poseidon-framework/poseidon-schema/README.md

 Switzerland_LNBA_Roswita/CHANGELOG.md
 ```

-All text files in the package are UTF-8 encoded.
+All text files in the package MUST be UTF-8 encoded.

 ### The `POSEIDON.yml` file

 The `POSEIDON.yml` file defines Poseidon packages by listing metainformation and relative paths in a standardised, machine-readable format.

-- It must be a valid [YAML file](https://yaml.org).
+- It MUST be a valid [YAML file](https://yaml.org).
 - Its mandatory and optional fields are documented in the [POSEIDON_yml_fields.tsv file](https://github.com/poseidon-framework/poseidon-schema/blob/master/POSEIDON_yml_fields.tsv) in this repository.

 Here is an example for a `POSEIDON.yml` file: